Izushi, Hyōgo: Demographics

-Because of yearly flooding problems and cheaper modes of transit, Izushi`s ancient river port has long been closed.
+Because of yearly flooding problems and cheaper modes of transit, Izushi's ancient river port has long been closed.
 The railways were also taken out, leaving Izushi accessible by car, bus, and bike only.
-The average weather temperatures in the Toyooka area range between -3° Celsius (26°F) in January to 35° Celsius (95°F) in August.
+The average weather temperatures in the Toyooka area range between -3 °C (26 °F) in January to 35 °C (95 °F) in August.

-On April 1, 2005, Izushi, along with the towns of Kinosaki, Hidaka and Takeno (all from Kinosaki District), and the town of Tantō (also from Izushi District), was merged into the expanded city of Toyooka and no longer exists as an independent municipality.
+On April 1, 2005, Izushi, along with the towns of Kinosaki, Hidaka and Takeno (all from Kinosaki District), and the town of Tantō (also from Izushi District), were merged into the expanded city of Toyooka.
+Izushi no longer exists as an independent municipality.

 Education

 Izushi Junior High School's sister school is Whitman Middle School in Seattle.
 The short-term homestay program has been successful for both schools and has been running, with some exceptions, since March 1999.